shellicar/reference-foundation/README.md

 Acceptance testing ensures that software behaves as expected from a business perspective by validating workflows and enforcing rules.
 Unlike unit tests, which focus on individual components, acceptance tests ensure that business processes and rules are correctly implemented and followed.

-Cucumber is used for writing acceptance tests, utilizing the `Given-When-Then` format defined by Gherkin.
+Cucumber is used for writing acceptance tests, utilising the `Given-When-Then` format defined by Gherkin.
 This structure provides a clear, human-readable way to describe features, ensuring that both technical and non-technical stakeholders can collaborate effectively.

 For more details, visit the [Gherkin Reference][gherkin].